jahnavi0330/Multiple_Linear_Regression/README.md

     ->predict()
 The above function is used to get predicted values from the model by giving trained independet data and test independent data.

-## Training accuracy :
+## Accuracy
-The proportion of correct predictions over the training dataset.
+Training accuracy : The proportion of correct predictions over the training dataset.

-## Test accuracy :
-The proportion of correct predictions over the test dataset.
+Test accuracy : The proportion of correct predictions over the test dataset.

 Accuracy can be found by importing following functions